Limit distributions for large P\'{o}lya urns: Concluding remarks

 \subsection{Laplace series}

-Remember from Section \ref{dislocationlimite} that $X$ (\emph{resp.} $Y$) is the martingale limit $W^{CT}$ of the continuous time urn process starting from $(1,0)$ (\emph{resp.} from $(0,1)$).
-For $n\geq 0$, let
+Remember from Section \ref{dislocationlimite} that $X$ ({resp.}, $Y$) is the martingale limit $W^{\mathit{CT}}$ of the continuous-time urn process starting from $(1,0)$ [{resp.}, from $(0,1)$].
+For $n\geq0$, let

-and let $F$ and $G$ be the Laplace series of $X$ and $Y$, {\it i.e.} the formal exponential series of the moments:
+and let $F$ and $G$ be the Laplace series of $X$ and $Y$, {\it\textup {that is,}} the formal exponential series of the moments:

-From equations (\ref{dislocationProjetee}) we write recursion relations between the $a_n$ and the $b_n$.
+From equations (\ref{dislocationProjetee}), we write recursion formulae relating $(a_k)_{0\leq k\leq n}$ and $(b_k)_{0\leq k\leq n}$.
 Thanks to the multinomial formula, they arrange themselves into the differential system with boundary conditions:

-The fact that the urn is large implies that Equations (\ref{systemeFormel}) characterize the moments of $X$ and $Y$.
-Indeed, proceed by recursion: for any $n\geq 2$, $v_n=(a_n,b_n)$ is the solution of a linear system of the form $(R-nmI)(v_n)=$[polynomial function of $v_1,\cdots ,v_{n-1}$], $R$ being the replacement matrix of the process (\ref{matriceUrne}).
-Since the urn is large, $nm>nS/2\geq S$ is not an eigenvalue of $R$.
+The fact that the urn is large implies that equations (\ref {systemeFormel}) characterize the moments of $X$ and $Y$.
+Indeed, proceed by recursion: for any $n\geq2$, $v_n=(a_n,b_n)$ is the solution of a linear system of the form $(R-nmI)(v_n)={}$[polynomial function of $v_1,\ldots,v_{n-1}$], $R$ being the replacement matrix of the process (\ref{matriceUrne}).
+Since the urn is large, $nm>nS/2\geq S$ so that $nm$ is not an eigenvalue of $R$.

-A remarkable fact, which explains why we have worked with characteristic functions and not with Laplace transforms, is that, for non triangular urns, {\it i.e.} when $bc\neq 0$, series $F$ and $G$ have a radius of convergence equal to $0$ (Corollary~\ref{rayonnul}).
+A remarkable fact, which explains why we have worked with characteristic functions and not with Laplace transforms, is that, for nontriangular urns, {\it\textup{that is,}} when $bc\neq0$, series $F$ and $G$ have a radius of convergence equal to $0$ (Corollary~\ref {rayonnul}).